BY JOHN RANSOM PHILLIPS

 Inspired by Bruce Springsteen's autobiography, Born to Run, this inaugural exhibition at

-Wright Group Gallery and brand-new series from contemporary artist, John Ransom Phillips, explores Springsteen’s childhood, both the pain and the pleasures of growing up in Freehold, New Jersey.
+Wright Group Gallery and world premiere of the brand-new series from contemporary artist, John Ransom Phillips, explores Springsteen’s childhood, both the struggles and pleasures of growing up in Freehold, New Jersey.

 This series is a vivid and imaginative study of Springsteen's formative years and experiences that ultimately shape his storytelling and poetic creations in his music.
 Remarkable memories that become, in time, manifestations of Springsteen himself and carry through in this powerful performer’s lyrical expression in some of the most beloved and impactful songs in music history.